-Only five countries sign up for NZ's trade agreement to tackle climate change
+Jacinda Ardern in New York: Only five countries sign up for NZ's trade agreement to tackle climate change

 "We are subsidising and giving tax incentives for oil exploration.
 Those are the obvious ones where people will see an argument that you should be phasing out."

-Ardern added that any support New Zealand gave to the industry was in the context of the transition away from fossil fuels.

-"Obviously we are phasing out future permitting of oil and gas exploration, and we are also deliberately moving away from fossil fuels and incentivising the transfer of R+D into fuel-efficient technologies."

-Earlier, Ardern appeared on a breakfast show on CBS, and gave the opening speech at the Goalkeepers event, hosted by Bill and Melinda Gates.
+Earlier today, Ardern appeared on a breakfast show on CBS, and gave the opening speech at the Goalkeepers event, hosted by Bill and Melinda Gates.

 She then participated in a Bloomberg Global Business Forum panel about trade and climate change.